.png)

 Q: How does the food get from my pantry to the homes of the needy?

-A: After Scouts retrieve the bags filled with canned goods from area, items are taken directly to food pantries.
+A: After Scouts collect the food/items, the items are taken directly to food pantries.
 Donations are available on pantry shelves to feed the needy within days.

 Q: Who participates in Scouting for Food?

-A: Thousands of Scouts and, their families and Scout leaders take part in Scouting for Food by distributing bags and collecting the canned goods.
+A: Thousands of Scouts and their families and Scout leaders take part in Scouting for Food.
 Volunteers from local food pantries and banks help organize donations.

 Q: What area does this support?